FranxYao/franxyao.github.io/index.md

 I study large-scale generative models for human language.

 My research objective is to make large language models the next generation computational platforms and build a language model based application ecosystem together with the community.
-My works study  how to inject core reasoning capabilities into language models, with techniques spanning the full stack LLM development, including data mixture, pretraining, finetuning, prompting, and learning from AI feedback.
-My article on [tracing language model abilities to their sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1) is now an important roadmap about large language model evolution.
-Before the LLM era, I studied generative models, latent variable models, variational inference, and structure prediction.
+I am broadly interested in the following topics:
+* Scaling: data composition, long context, efficiency, science of language modeling
+* Reasoning: coding, agent, chain-of-thought, learning from feedback

-I am expected to graduate in Dec 2023 and will be on job market for industrial positions of building large language models.
+I am expected to graduate in Dec 2023 and will be joining Google DeepMind as a full-time research scientist afterwards.

 -----
 ## Experiences